emsaw721/stacks-on-stacks/README.md

 ## Installation

+In order to enjoy this application, the user simply needs to select the following link: https://guarded-gorge-65763.herokuapp.com/ .

 ## Usage

 The user can access the application website here : https://guarded-gorge-65763.herokuapp.com/ .

 When the user opens the application, they will see the homepage where they can sign-in or sign-up by selecting the signin/signup link at the bottom of the page.